What can I grow to make money

 How are microgreens grown?

-You can also grow your microgreens in a greenhouse or even outside in warmer climates, just watch out for pests!
+You can also grow your microgreens in a greenhouse or outside in warmer climates.
+Remember to watch out for pests!

-Different mushrooms require different environments and starting methods, one of the most popular mushrooms to grow are Oyster Mushrooms.
-This is for 2 reasons, they taste great and are relatively easy to grow.
+Different mushrooms require different environments and starting methods; one of the most popular mushrooms to grow is Oyster Mushrooms because they taste great and are relatively easy to grow.

-• You will need a pack of oyster mushroom spawn, some straw & thick black bin liner
+1. You will need a pack of oyster mushroom spawn, some straw & a thick black bin liner.

-• Soak the straw in water for 12-24 hours & make sure it’s thoroughly damp, discarding excess water at the end
+2. Soak the straw in water for 12-24 hours & make sure it’s thoroughly damp, discarding excess water at the end.

-• Mix the mushroom spawn in with the damp straw and then pack into the thick black bin liner
+3. Mix the mushroom spawn with the damp straw and pack it into the thick black bin liner.

-• Seal it and leave for six weeks in a sheltered damp spot that sits between 20-25ºC, compost heaps are great as they create warmth, next to one is perfect
+4. Seal it and leave it for six weeks in a sheltered, damp spot between 20-25ºC; compost heaps are great as they create warmth, and next to one is perfect.

-• As the straw breaks down the mushroom spawn will grow and after six weeks the spores will have colonised the straw
+5. As the straw breaks down, the mushroom spawn will grow; after six weeks, the spores will colonise the straw.

-• Move the bags into a light, warm and moist environment, such as your greenhouse & cut slits into the bag so that the oyster mushrooms can grow through them
+6. Move the bags into a light, warm and moist environment, such as your greenhouse & cut slits into the bag so that the oyster mushrooms can grow through them.

-And that’s that, tasty oyster mushrooms that can be eaten or sold, the straw will continue to produce mushrooms for several weeks in the right conditions.
+And that’s that tasty oyster mushroom that can be eaten or sold.
+The straw will continue to produce mushrooms for several weeks in the right conditions.

 What is the most profitable thing to grow at home?

-So, what plants sell for the most money?
-Believe it or not the answer would be ginseng.
-Know in Asia as green gold, ginseng is used as a healing herb or tonic.
-The downside – it takes 6 years!
-However, you can make some money in the meantime by earmarking some stock to sell as rootlets to other growers.
+What plants sell for the most money?
+Believe it or not, the answer is Ginseng.
+People in Asia call Ginseng ‘green gold’ and use it as a healing herb or tonic.
+The downside – it takes six years!
+However, you can earn money by earmarking some stock to sell as rootlets to other growers.

-After ginseng, the next most profitable plants to grow at home are gourmet mushrooms, followed by bamboo.
+After Ginseng, gourmet mushrooms are the most profitable plants to grow at home, followed by bamboo.

 How to make money growing plants at home